Masmiseim36/nxpSDK/boards/evkbimxrt1050/eiq_examples/cmsis_nn_kws/readme.txt

 are computed and converted into Mel-spectrograms using Mel-frequency cepstral coefficients method (MFCC).

-In the example, static audio samples (off, right) are evaluated first regardless microphone is connected or not.
+In the example, static audio samples ("off", "right") are evaluated first regardless of microphone is connected or not.
 Secondly, audio is processed directly from microphone.

 Classification